 BRAG wants:

-• A new culture where residents are respected and listened to
+A culture where residents are respected and listened to

-• Crime prevention to be given higher priority – more CCTV on the streets and fewer damaging road closures
+Crime prevention to be given higher priority – more CCTV on the streets and an appropriate response from police officers.

 Working together